 The completion of the Union Station Transit Center on May 9, 2014 has brought multiple elements of transit under one roof in the heart of downtown Denver.
-A true multi-modal hub, you can hop on one of many RTD services to get where you’re going.
+As a true multi-modal hub, you can make connections to the C, E, R, and W light rail lines, the B and G commuter rail lines, the University of Colorado A Line to Denver Airport Station, as well as local and regional buses.
+Additional transportation connection options include the Free MallRide and Free MetroRide.
+Your public transportation options now have an international connection.

 Experience a transportation transformation with bus, light rail, commuter rail, and Amtrak all in a central location for easy connections across the metro area and beyond.